praeclarum/praeclarum.github.io/_drafts/2018-08-09-oops-i-wrote-a-c-compiler.md

 definitions, type definitions, all that.
 C and C++ are a little wild because you can declare things multiple times but you can only define them once.
-While C++ is designed to be compiled using only a single passs over the AST, I ended up writing a multi-pass compiler with separate stages for declaration discovery, resolution, and emission.
+While C++ is designed to be compiled using only a single pass over the AST, I ended up writing a multi-pass compiler with separate stages for declaration discovery, resolution, and emission.